dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/features.md

 All ECDSA can use the following Signature Algorithms:

-* ECDSA with SHA1
+* SHA1 with ECDSA
-* ECDSA with SHA224
+* SHA224with ECDSA
-* ECDSA with SHA256
+* SHA256 with ECDSA
-* ECDSA with SHA384
+* SHA384 with ECDSA
-* ECDSA with SHA512
+* SHA512 with ECDSA
-* ECDSA with SHA3-224
+* SHA3-224 with ECDSA
-* ECDSA with SHA3-256
+* SHA3-256 with ECDSA
-* ECDSA with SHA3-384
+* SHA3-384 with ECDSA
-* ECDSA with SHA3-512
+* SHA3-512 with ECDSA

 NOTE: sm2p256v1 uses the "SM3 with SM2" Signature Algorithm.